 Must-see Maui Attractions

 The opportunities to find adventure and make long-lasting memories in Maui are endless.
-Here is a link of popular island activities you can book, but we’ve also highlighted some of our favorite things to do on Maui below.
+Here is a link of popular island activities you can book.
+But we’ve also highlighted some of our favorite things to do on Maui below.

 With theaters, museums, luaus, hotels and tours, this town is full of cultural sites and landmarks.
-On Front Street you can see the impressive Lahaina Banyan Tree planted in 1873 to commemorate the 50th anniversary of the first missionaries’ arrival in Hawaii.
+On Front Street you can see the impressive Lahaina Banyan Tree.
+Missionaries planted it in 1873 to commemorate the 50th anniversary of their arrival in Hawaii.
 The tree covers two thirds of an acre with numerous weaving trunks.
-For those who want to take a peek into the past, explore the history of whaling at the Lahaina Whaling Museum or tour the Hale Kahiko, a traditional thatched-roof village open to the public.
+For those who want to take a peek into the past, explore the history of whaling at the Lahaina Whaling Museum.
+Or tour the Hale Kahiko, a traditional thatched-roof village open to the public.
 The Lahaina Historic Trail also offers a self-guided tour of over 60 sites.

-Iao Valley State Park has historical significance as the ancient burial ground of chiefs.
-It is also known for it famous battle site where King Kamehameha I triumphed over Kalanikupule in the year 1790, bringing the island of Maui under his rule.
+This park is historically significant.
+Here, King Kamehameha I triumphed over Kalanikupule in the year 1790, bringing the island of Maui under his rule.
 The state park prominently features Iao Needle, a distinctive mountain spire standing at an elevation of 2,250 feet.
-The Hawaii Nature Center offers hiking and informative activities in the Iao Valley State Park and is a fantastic place for families to visit.
+The Hawaii Nature Center offers hiking and informative activities in the Iao Valley State Park.
+It is a fantastic place for families to visit.